Awakenings: Earth-Based Spirituality & Art

 ** Funding opportunities may become available for this residency**

-Collective Assembly of Wood is a two-week residency program that invites artists & curators to consider how the process of building might inform their practice.
+Collective Assembly is a two-week residency program that invites artists & curators to consider how the process of building might inform their practice.
 Through community-oriented workshops participants will be introduced to basic woodworking skills and timber frame construction methods.
 The outcome of this residency is to collaboratively build a functional way-finding pavilion for the Gibraltar Point facility.

 The residency team will work with Artscape staff and Toronto Island residents to design a unique structure that will support future programming at Gibraltar Point.
 Our collective aim is to develop a project that establishes a unique identity for the site, acting as a point of reference for Toronto Island visitors.